Mike Ross (announcer): Sports radio career

 In 2008, Ross became co-host of the main afternoon show, In the Slot with Phil Esposito.

 From 2009 until 2015, Ross hosted Hockey This Morning along with Peter Berce and Shawn Lavigne.
 The show was heard weekdays from 7am to 11am.

 As part of a restructuring of SiriusXM Satellite Radio's NHL Network Radio channel lineup, Ross was let go on October 5, 2015 and replaced by Stellick & Simmer hosted by Gord Stellick and Rob Simpson.

-From February 2016 until late 2019 Ross hosted Live From Studio 5, a current affairs morning show on AMI-audio for AMI Canada.
-The show was simulcast on AMI-tv beginning in the fall of 2018.
-Ross moved behind the scenes to become AMI's news director in December 2019.
-He continued to host as anchor of The Gazette on AMI-audio, until September 2021 when he became co-anchor of AMI-audio's daily news show, The Globe and Mail Today.
+Public Address announcer

 In February 2010, Ross was the guest PA announcer for the Ottawa Senators.
 Earlier in his career, he was also the stadium announcer for the Ottawa Lynx and the arena announcer for the Ottawa 67's.
 He was also the PA announcer for the 2015 World Junior Hockey Championships at the Air Canada Centre.